canonical/sphinx-terminal/README.md

 copybutton_prompt_is_regexp = True
 ```

-Customizing these configurations in your conf.py file will override the defaults
+Customizing these configurations in your conf.py file overrides the defaults assigned by
-assigned by sphinx-terminal.
+sphinx-terminal.

 ## Community and support